-• Insularity: Groupthink is more likely when a group does not exchange views with outsiders.
+Insulation: Groupthink is more likely when a group is insular--when it does not exchange views with outsiders.
 At the FOMC, briefings are based on analyses by Fed staff and often ignore outside research.
-Transcripts of meetings are secret for 5 years, and members warn each other not to reveal too much about their discussions in public.
+Transcipts of meetings are secret for five years (although summaries are released much sooner in the form of minutes).
+As Gramlich's joke suggests, FOMC members warn one another not to reveal too much about their discussions.
+At another point in the June 2003 meeting, Greenspan says